csbanon/bert-product-rating-predictor/README.md

 ## Description

 The *BERT Product Rating Predictor* is a natural language processing model based on the *Bidirectional Encoder Representations from Transformers (BERT)* model developed to predict star ratings for textual product reviews.
 It was created by fine-tuning the BERT model, training it with a custom dataset containing 195,765 reviews gathered from Amazon’s electronic products section.
-From this model, a $k$-means clustering model was then employed to explore interesting relationships between the predicted star ratings and their associated reviews.
+From this model, a *k*-means clustering model was then employed to explore interesting relationships between the predicted star ratings and their associated reviews.

 This model was then used as part of a research project titled *Using the BERT Model to Predict and Analyze Product Ratings Based on Reviews*.